lf-edge/ekuiper/docs/en_US/integrations/neuron/neuron_integration_tutorial.md

 ## Create the stream

 Create a stream named `neuronStream` with the following command.
-The `type` attribute is set to `neuron`, which means that the stream will be connected to neuron.
-All the data collected in neuron will be sent, so that multiple rules in eKuiper will be processed for the same data, so the stream attribute `shared` is set to true.
+The `type` attribute is set to `neuron`, which means that the stream will be connected to Neuron.
+All the data collected in Neuron will be sent, so that multiple rules in eKuiper will be processed for the same data, so the stream attribute `shared` is set to true.

 ```shell
 curl -X POST --location http://127.0.0.1:9081/streams \